Testing identity of collections of quantum states: sample complexity analysis: Introduction

-The proof of Theorem~\ref{theoremlow} is presented in Sec.~\ref{Sec:lower} and it relies on the fact that a test working with $M$ copies could be used to discriminate between two states which are close in trace distance unless $M=\Omega(\frac{\sqrt{N}d}{\epsilon^2})$.
-These states are obtained as the average input $\rho$ of the form of Eq.~(\ref{stato_sampling}) for two different set of collections of states: in the first case the set is made of only one collection consisting in completely mixed states (thus satisfying case $\mathsf A$), and in the second the set of collections is such that its elements satisfy case $\mathsf B$ with high probability.
 The derivation of the upper bound for $M$ given in Theorem~\ref{theoremtr} is instead presented in Sec.~\ref{upbound} and it is obtained by constructing an observable $\mathcal{D}_M$ whose expected value is the mean squared Hilbert-Schmidt distance between the states $\rho_i$, and we bound the variance of the estimator.
-By relating the mean squared Hilbert-Schmidt distance to $\sum_{i} p_i D_{\mathrm{Tr}}(\rho_i,\sum_{i}p_i\rho_i)$ we obtain the test of the theorem.
-The analysis exploits a {\it Poissonization} trick~\cite{levi2013testing} where the number of copies $M$ is not fixed but a random variable, extracted from a Poisson distribution with average $\mu$, $\Poi_{\mu}(M):=\frac{e^{-\mu}\mu^M}{M!}$ {(summarized later on by the notation $M\sim \Poi_\mu$)}.
+By relating the mean squared Hilbert-Schmidt distance to $\sum_{i} p_i D_{\mathrm{Tr}}(\rho_i,\sum_{i}p_i\rho_i)$ we obtain the test of the theorem. {This strategy follow closely the methods of~\cite{Badescu2019} (for $N=2$), although with some relevant changes due to the fact that we are not requiring a fixed number of copies of each state {$\rho_i$}, like in~\cite{Badescu2019}.
+This difference is relevant from a conceptual point of view, since having an arbitrary number of copies of each state is a stronger type of access with respect to the sampling model, and closer to the query model (we discussed the different applicability scenario in the following section).
+It is also relevant from a technical point of view, since it is not immediate to devise an estimator for which the analysis can be completed.} In fact, the analysis exploits a {\it Poissonization} trick~\cite{levi2013testing} where the number of copies $M$ is not fixed but a random variable, extracted from a Poisson distribution with average $\mu$, $\Poi_{\mu}(M):=\frac{e^{-\mu}\mu^M}{M!}$ {(summarized later on by the notation $M\sim \Poi_\mu$)}.
 We then look for a test which can be performed by a two-outcome POVM $\{E_0^{(M)},E_1^{(M)}\}$ for each $M$.
-This is a standard technique that allows the for some useful simplification of the analysis by getting rid of unwanted correlations (more on this in Sec.~\ref{subsec31}).
-The equivalence of the Poisson model with the original one is formalised in Appendix~\ref{Poissonapp}.
+Poissonization is a standard technique that allows the for some useful simplification of the analysis by getting rid of unwanted correlations (more on this in Sec.~\ref{subsec31}).
+The equivalence of the Poissonized model with the original one is formalised in Appendix~\ref{Poissonapp}.

 { Analogously to~\cite{Badescu2019} we can refine the upper bound when the states in the collection have low rank.
 Given the state $\rho$ of Eq.~(\ref{stato_sampling}), we define its reduced average density matrix